FreshFinder/frontend/README.md

 `bundle`

 Make sure PostgreSQL is running on your local machine.
-Also, it would be ideal if after you grabbed the API repositories you set up foreman (install gem foreman), set up nginx and cloned the 'processes' repo).
-Once all that is conducted and you have nginx running (sudo nginx), then you can...
+The easiest way to get up and running is to set up foreman (install gem foreman) and nginx after you've cloned all of the API repositories.
+Once these steps are complete and you have nginx running (sudo nginx), you can...

 `foreman start`

 Go to 'localhost:8080' to checkout the site.

-*Project built on Rails 4.0.0, and uses Foundation*
+*Project built on Rails 4.0.0 with a custom front end.*